 Often called “the long goodbye,” Alzheimer’s disease affects more than five million Americans and its prevalence will continue to grow with the aging population.
-Shriver recently reported for NBC.com on the five things Alzheimer’s or dementia victims should do once a diagnosis has been confirmed:
+Shriver reported for NBC.com on the five things Alzheimer’s or dementia victims should do once a diagnosis has been confirmed:

 - Execute powers of attorney and advance medical directives.
 These allow for the designation of a trusted person or persons to make financial and medical decisions before cognitive impairments worsen.

 - Create a will.
 If you do not have a will that designates how your assets will be distributed upon your death, you need to create one.
 If one exists, check it over for any necessary updates to beneficiaries or the addition of any assets acquired after the original will was made.

 - Create an estate plan.
 Asset preservation is usually critical for those diagnosed with Alzheimer’s or other forms of dementia.
 An estate planning attorney can help preserve assets for future long-term care.

 - Communicate.
 Once diagnosed, you should have a conversation with your family about your decisions for your care.
 Let them know where important documents are stored.
 As part of your legacy planning, we can help you capture and pass on your own story and wishes for your loved ones through a special recording we provide for each of our clients.